Robaina/Pynteny/README.md

 5. Taking this one step further, deep learning methods for embedding genes as vectors in their genomic context (e.g., pfam2vec) have led to improvements in BGC prediction.

-# Current limitations:
+# Issues:
-1. If using several, alternative HMMs (for the same gene), pynteny only retains matches
+1. If using several, alternative HMMs (for the same gene), pynteny only retains coincidental matches

+2. Would be useful to enable partially ordered synteny searches, i.e., incomplete matches that preserve the ordering and orientation of hmms.
+This is because MAGs are expected to be incomplete, thus it may happen that a structure is present in the genuine genome, but not in the assembled genome.
+Yet, these partial matches are still interesting to investigate.

+3. Implement synteny strucutre format checker

+4. Avoid need to add whitespace at start of additional args string